Framework may refer to any of the following:

-When referring to computer software, a framework is a foundation with a specified level of complexity (based on user level) that a programmer may extend using their own code.
+1. With computer software, a framework is a foundation with a specified level of complexity (based on user level) that a programmer may extend using their code.
 It might include a set of software libraries, compilers, interpreters, or an API.
-In general, it provides an environment that facilitates a specific type of programming for a software development project.
+It generally provides an environment that facilitates a specific type of programming for a software development project.

-Most software frameworks are characterized by a design philosophy called Inversion of Control (IoC).
+Most software frameworks are characterized by a design philosophy called IoC (Inversion of Control).
 Normally, computer programs define a program's flow of control and make calls to libraries for individual functions.
 When using a framework, however, the relationship is inverted: the framework manages the overall control flow and makes calls to the user's code when needed.
-A frameworks allows the developer to focus on details specific to the project and bypass the more general requirements.
+A framework allows the developer to focus on details specific to the project and bypass the more general requirements.